lepe/trem-gpp-bots/README.md

 * Paths are not limited in size
 * Paths now use -1 to represent NULL nodes
 * bots can join on password protected servers
+* bots have their own skin
 * bots ping was added
 * all alien bots now attack based on their own capabilities (range constants)
 * Introduced (but not fully implemented): profiles, range behavior, group thinking, some bot states as RUSH,PATROL,etc
-* new debug system which allow administrators to debug specific parts of the code (botdbg TAG VERBOSITY)
+* new debug system which allow administrators to debug specific parts of the code (botdbg BOTNAME TAG VERBOSITY or botdbg BOTNAME read INFO)
 * "dnodes" does not depend on users anymore
 * bots can be controlled manually (botcmd BOT move ...)
 * bots states can be controlled manually (botcmd BOT state/nav )
+* "listplayer" shows score
 * Fully charged lucis at tyrants and structures
 * Basilisks and Dretches attack improved
 * Humans use medipads when are low in HP